Detailed Guide forMedical and Health Services Managers in San Diego County

 This occupation will satisfy those who enjoy activities that frequently involve dealing with business.
 The job of Medical and Health Services Manager will also appeal to those who like to provide a service to others.

 What Wages and Benefits Can I Expect?

-The median wage in 2016 for Medical and Health Services Managers in California is $120,407 annually, or $57.89 hourly.
-The median wage for Medical and Health Services Managers in San Diego County is $113,889 annually, or $54.76 hourly.
+The median wage in 2016 for Medical and Health Services Managers in California was $120,407 annually, or $57.89 hourly.
+The median wage for Medical and Health Services Managers in San Diego County was $113,889 annually, or $54.76 hourly.
 The median is the point at which half of the workers earn more and half earn less.